A Guide to Paid-Up Capital in Singapore

 This is because creditors may feel more reassured of being able to recoup their investment from the company’s paid-up capital in the event of the company’s insolvency, as compared to a company with a paid-up capital of only S$1.

 Singapore Business Federation membership with S$500,000 paid-up capital

-All Singapore-registered companies paid-up capital of S$500,000 or more are automatically made members of the Singapore Business Federation (SBF).
+All Singapore-registered companies with a paid-up capital of S$500,000 or more are automatically registered as members of the Singapore Business Federation (SBF), which is a business chamber that represents more than 30,000 companies and champions the interests of the Singapore business community.
 SBF members get access to various networking opportunities and other activities such as policy briefings and workshops.